gmes78/turbo-autoplay/README.md

 # turbo-autoplay
-Autoplay with schedule pulling files ffrom ftp server (demo)
+Autoplay with schedule pulling files from ftp server (demo)